-Abdillah, A., Mastuti, A. G., Rijal, M., & Rahman, M. A. (2020).
-Students' intuitive and analytical thinking in the mathematics study through the integration of STAD and environmental islamic jurisprudence (fiqh).
-Al-Jabar: Jurnal Pendidikan Matematika, 11(1), 49-60.
-2540-7562 thinking through STAD and Environmental Fiqh.
+The integration of Student Team Achievement Division (STAD) and Islamic Jurisprudence (Fiqh) of the Environment has been implemented in "School Mathematics Development" courses (Ardiyani et al., 2018; Purwanti & Musadat, 2018).
+However, the results of these studies failed to clarify how mathematics concepts were acquired by the students at every stage of STAD.
+Besides, no study has reported university students' intuitive and analytic thinking through STAD and Environmental Fiqh.
 Therefore, the current study aimed to investigate how university students performed intuitive and analytical thinking through the integration of Student Team Achievement Division (STAD) and Islamic Jurisprudence (Fiqh) of the Environment as well as examine how plastic waste was utilized as a learning medium in the process.

-Research has shown the importance of intuitive and analytical thinking in problem-solving (Kurniawati et al., 2014; Nurhanurawati et al., 2018; Okoli & Watt, 2018; Panbanlame et al, 2014).
-Kurniawati (2014) argue that intuitive thinking is necessary for students in solving mathematical problems, especially in predicting the correct answers to the problems and exploring the problems by identifying mathematical concepts or formulas involved in them, using various strategies, or giving various examples of statements on certain mathematical concepts.
-Nurhanurawati (2018) state that there might be some accuracy issues raised when studying the convergence of sequences in Real Analysis.
-To reduce the problems, students must be allowed to use their intuitive thinking as a decisive part of acquiring new knowledge.
+Research has shown the importance of intuitive and analytical thinking in problem-solving (Kurniawati et al., 2014; Nurhanurawati et al., 2018; Okoli & Watt, 2018; Panbanlame et al., 2014).
+(Kurniawati et al., 2014) argue that intuitive thinking is necessary for students in solving mathematical problems, especially in predicting the correct answers to the problems and exploring the problems by identifying mathematical concepts or formulas involved in them, using various strategies, or giving various examples of statements on certain mathematical concepts.
+(Nurhanurawati et al., 2018) state that there might be some accuracy issues raised when studying the convergence of sequences in Real Analysis.
+To reduce the problems, students must be given the opportunity to use their intuitive thinking as a decisive part in acquiring new knowledge.
 In other words, student intuition is highly required in the first step to solving a problem (Panbanlame et al., 2014).
+Environmental Fiqh contains a set of rules that manage the distribution of shar'i knowledge or shar'i demands that are associated with ecological problems.
+These rules are used to critique human destructive and exploitative behaviors that threaten environment sustainability (Syarifudin, 2013).